 In LCSNW History

-Refugees (Including non-Afghans) to be
+Refugees (including non-Afghans)

-Afghan refugees expected in Washington State
+Afghan refugees expected in Washington state by mid-February

-Afghan refugees expected in Oregon
+Afghan refugees expected in Oregon by September